Nicholas Evans: Personal life and death

 Evans married Oxford classmate Jenny Lyon in 1973; they had two children and divorced in the 1990s.
 He then married singer-songwriter Charlotte Gordon Cumming.
 They had one child, and he also had a child from a relationship with television producer Jane Hewland.

 Evans, Cumming and several of their relatives were poisoned in September 2008 after mistakenly consuming deadly webcap mushrooms that they gathered on holiday in Morayshire.
 They all had to undergo kidney dialysis, and Evans underwent a transplant in 2011 using a kidney donated by his daughter.

-Evans died from a heart attack at his home on 9 August 2022, aged 72.
-Media sources differed on whether he died in London or in Totnes, Devon.
+Evans died from a heart attack at his home in London on 9 August 2022, aged 72.